 In 1938, she made her final vow and permanent commitment to the Carmelite order.
 At the same time, there was fear of Nazi retribution amongst the Carmelites in Munich because they had sheltered vulnerable Jewish and Catholic citizens.
 Eventually, her superior insisted she move to a Carmelite monastery in the Netherlands.

-Edith Stein was beautified in 1987 and canonized by St. Pope John Paul II in 1998 after a confirmed medical miracle involving Teresia McCarthy the daughter of a Melkite Catholic priest in Boston.
+Edith Stein was beautified in 1987 and canonized in 1998, both by St. Pope John Paul II.

 The Saint in Art: